 Maximum Usable Frequency (MUF)

-As a result we get a stage that beyond certain value of high frequency we are unable to get the response of the reflected waves.
-The stage at which the response or reflection of electromagnetic waves is not present, that is called the maximum usable frequency.
+As a result, we get a stage where beyond a certain value of high frequency we are unable to get the response of the reflected waves.
+The stage at which the response or reflection of electromagnetic waves is not present, is called the maximum usable frequency.

 - muf = critical frequency/ Cosθ